- Government Bonding

-- Students or their parents are responsible to register for FREE airport pickup/drop-off (pickups occur at the Seattle-Tacoma International Airport (SEA), Abbotsford Airport (YXX), and the Zellers Parking lot on Sumas Way in Abbotsford or the Lytton Greyhound Station) no later than three days before any school break begins (for summer break, students or their parents are to register at least 2 weeks before the travel date).
+- Students or their parents are responsible to register for FREE airport pickup/drop-off (pickups occur at the Seattle-Tacoma International Airport (SEA), Abbotsford Airport (YXX), and Vancouver International Airport (YVR)) no later than three days before any school break begins (for summer break, students or their parents are to register at least 2 weeks before the travel date).
 Any student not registering by this time will not be eligible for pick-up.
 If a student registers after this time, or meets our transportation at a point of travel without registering, then a $50 service fee will be charged.
 If their meeting our transportation demands the sending of another vehicle or staffing a group to travel on public transportation, that student and his guardians will assume the costs involved.

 - Please avoid this confusion and the fees involved by registering in a timely manner at: fountainviewacademy.ca/travelplans